PhilippeW83440/CarND-PID-Control-Project/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+## Reflection

+### PID components

+P: proportional to the CTE (Cross Track Error).
+With high P value you react faster but oscillate and overshoot more.
+D: controls the Derivative term by going into the opposite direction of the derivative increase.
+So it enables to control overshooting and enables convergence of the CTE to a constant value.
+I: controls the Integral term i.e. the sum of all errors in the past.
+So it enables to overcome constant biases error by bringing back the convergence from a non zero contant value to a zero value.

+### Parameters tuning

+Initially start with everything, Kp, Kd and Ki terms set to zero.
+They were tuned individually one after the other starting with Kp, then Kd and finally Ki.
+So twiddle was not used here.

+Set a Kp value leading to oscillations around a somewhat constant CTE.
+Fix Kp.
+Then set a Kd value to diminish oscillations.
+Fix Kd.
+Then set a Ki value to make sure we converge to a zero CTE value: but here the bias was really small.
+So this value was not so important; a very small value was good enough.
+Fix Ki.